 Military information about your ancestors!

-Unlike other genealogy search websites you will not find a transcription of the record that you are searching for.
+Unlike other genealogy search websites, there is no transcription of the record when you search for your ancestors.
 This can be a good thing and a bad thing as well.

 Let me explain.